 The interpretation of excitations of a system of fermions in terms of "holes" and particles proves extremely useful in applications to solid state physics and condensed matter physics.
 Furthermore, the reasoning (the essence of which is the transition from the quantum mechanics of a single particle to the many-particle theory) put forward by Dirac to make sense out of the negative energy solutions of his relativistic wave equation for charged spin $\frac{1}{2}$ particles is in fact application of the same idea.
-The only difference with the non-relativistic theory of a system of fermions developed in this Section is that the energy spectrum of the one-particle Hamiltonian corresponding to the Dirac equation is unbounded from below and therefore the c-number constants (treated as unphysical) in (5.89) and in (5.90) are infinite.
-While successful in solving the problem of negative energy states associated with relativistic wave equations for fermions, this reasoning, for obvious reasons, cannot solve the analogous problem of relativistic wave equations supposed to apply to bosons, like the Klein-Gordon equation.
-As will be shown, relativistic quantum mechanics of many particles of arbitrary spins can, nevertheless, be consistently formulated without any reference to relativistic wave equations.
+The only difference with the non-relativistic theory of a system of fermions developed in this section is that the energy spectrum of the one-particle Hamiltonian corresponding to the Dirac equation is unbounded from below and therefore the c-number constants (treated as unphysical) in (5.96) and in (5.97) are infinite.
+While (superficially) successful in solving the problem of negative energy states associated with relativistic wave equations for fermions, this reasoning, for obvious reasons, cannot solve the analogous problem of relativistic wave equations, like the Klein-Gordon one, supposed to apply to bosons.
+As will be shown, relativistic quantum mechanics of many particles of arbitrary spins (half-integer as well as integer) can, nevertheless, be consistently formulated without any reference to relativistic wave equations.
 Wave equations are not the basis of the relativistic quantum field theory (although such an impression can be drawn from older textbooks).
 It might therefore seem that in the modern approach to quantum field theory the interpretation of negative energy states as holes is obsolete and should be regarded purely as a historical curiosity were it not for the fact that the picture of a filled sea of negative energy states comes back (in a somewhat different disguise) in the path integral approach to quantum field theories involving fermions and seems indispensable to understand highly nontrivial nonperturbative phenomena like nonconservation of the fermion number or the baryon number.